manees1/myblog/README.md

 ## Student ID: 220278748
 ## Student Name: Manish shrestha

+## Assignment 2 COSC560 Advanced web programming
+In this Assignment I have added Roles of user (Admin, Author and User) for specific premissions.
+Admin role can manage all users and own posts
+Author role can manage own posts and can comment on all posts Role-Based Dashboards: Each user is redirected to their appropriate dashboard based on their role after login.

+To begin with, I defined the roles (admin, author, user) in the database and made sure that each new user is given a role during registration.

+How to add logic in middleware so that it only allows users who are admin to be able to get access some routes for example if we take user management?

+In order to display/hide buttons and other elements on Blade templates based on the logged-in users’ role, conditional statements were put into place.

+## Challenges

+ While creating a role in every users I got the issue with previous database and have to delete all data before migrate and middle ware has restrict to access correctly which as tricly to fix it.
+Admin could access certail routes withour affecting other functionalities

+ Have to create seeding process once again to create users with appropriate roles involved multiple iterations adjustment.
+ And with the author layout have to assign buttons according to role , it take some steps with if else condition change in navbar blade.

 ## Assignment 1 COSC560 Advanced Web Programming
 This project is built on Laravel and utilizes MySQL database, Node.js, and Bootstrap for the backend infrastructure.
 The application serves as a basic blog platform with essential CRUD functionalities: creating, reading, updating, and deleting blog posts for registered users.